Menu

 35 and Under Ticket Pricing Available.

-New this year: Deepen your experience and get to know the members of The Leonids at an exclusive reception after The Big Roar performance at The Chan Centre!
-Tickets for the reception are $50, and can be purchased as a part of your concert ticket by selecting Premium Ticket (Includes Reception) when selecting your seat.
+Deepen your experience and get to know the members of The Leonids at an exclusive reception after The Big Roar performance at The Chan Centre on Friday, May 8!
+Tickets for the reception are $50, and can be purchased as a part of your concert ticket by selecting Premium Ticket when selecting your seat.
 We hope you can join us for this special post-concert celebration.

 • The Chan Centre for the Performing Arts